lemlac/mulem/docs/reference.md

 Each pattern starts with `|`.
 This was chosen because pattern matching is a core feature in Mulang and a core identity of functional programming.
 This keeps it much briefer than the usual `switch`/`case` statement, closer to the pattern matching found in functional programming languages.

 Its syntax is a bit different than most blocks.
-You start with `match expr then` with no colon.
+You start with `match expr is` with no colon.
 Each case starts with `|`.
 This is a special case since each pattern starts a block.
 The colons are put at the end of the pattern on each case, with each case being its own block.

 The patterns map to the type passed in after `match`, so you only need to reference the members of that type in each pattern.

 ```
-match choice then | First: -- Each pattern case starts its on block.
+match choice is First:     -- Each pattern case starts its on block.
     print("First")         -- Ident for the new block.
 | Second(x):               -- Continue this for each case.
     print("Second({x})")   -- ……